 Where to Get the Starch?

-- Combine Warabimochiko, sugar, matcha powder, and water and mix well.
+- Combine warabimochiko, sugar, matcha powder, and water and mix well.

-- Filter the mixture into a pot.
+- Filter the mixture through a sieve into a saucepan.

 - Remove the mochi from the heat and transfer it to a baking sheet or a rectangular baking pan.

 - Spread it evenly to around 1-inch thickness.